CodexJitin/Codemni/llm/README.md

-# codemni_LLM
+# Codemni LLM Module

 **Production-ready LLM wrappers with robust error handling, retries, and minimal dependencies.**

-A unified Python package that provides simple, consistent interfaces to multiple Large Language Model (LLM) providers.
+A unified Python module that provides simple, consistent interfaces to multiple Large Language Model (LLM) providers.
 Each wrapper is designed for production use with built-in retry logic, timeout handling, and clear exception hierarchies.

+This module is part of the [Codemni](https://github.com/CodexJitin/Codemni) package.

 ## ✨ Features